maziac/DeZog/documentation/Usage.md

         - array of strings = several sources directories can be given here.
 All are tried.
         - If you build your .list files from .asm files then use 'sources' parameter.
 If you just own the .list file and not the corresponding .asm files don't use it.
     - filter: A string with a reg expression substitution to pre-filter the file before reading.
 Used to read-in other formats than Savannah-z80asm, e.g. z88dk.
 Default: undefined.
 If you use Savannah-z80asm you should omit this field.
-    - useLabels: (default=true): If true the list file is also parsed for labels.
     - addOffset: (defualt=0): The number given here is added to all addresses in the list file.
 Useful for z88dk format.

 The short form is simply a path, e.g.: